-Few indoor plants will ever be taller than 3ft / 1m, although 6ft / 1.8m is not unheard of.
+In general these are short plants, and few grown indoors will ever be taller than 3ft / 1m, although 6ft / 1.8m specimen plants are not unheard of.
 The spread will narrow towards the base and become wider as you move upwards.

-Small flowers and sometimes even small seeds do appear quite often throughout the year on a mature well grown and well cared for Parlour Palm.
+Small flowers and sometimes even small seeds do appear quite often throughout the year on a mature well grown and well cared for plant.

-You must never "prune" or cut off healthy green fronds and this is because they have only one point of growth, which if removed will stop growth on that part dead in it's tracks.
+You must never "prune" or cut off healthy green fronds because they've only one point of growth, which if removed will stop growth on that part dead in its tracks.
 Lower fronds will naturally die and brown over time though and you should cut them off to maintain the overall attractive appearance.

 Large parts are browning and dying

 Unlike other houseplants "leaf drop" doesn't occur in the same way on Parlour Palms, instead what looks like large parts of the plant may brown up and die.
-This is okay, normal in fact, if it's happening occasionally so once fully brown and crispy cut it away.
+This is okay, normal in fact if it's only happening occasionally, so once fully brown and crispy cut it away.

-Palms can attract Red Spider Mites that will take over and finish off your plant over time, although good levels of humidity will help prevent their appearance in the first instance.
+Palms can attract Red Spider Mites that will take over and weaken your plant over time.
 Difficult to spot at first, but in time their presence is clear to see with their sticky webs taking over the fronds.
+Good levels of humidity will help prevent their appearance in the first instance.